mutinex/mmm-eval/README.md

 ## Overview

-mmm-eval provides a standardized approach for evaluation and comparison different MMM frameworks using a full suite of validation tests including holdout accuracy, in-sample accuracy, cross-validation, refresh stability, perturbation, and placebo metrics.
+mmm-eval provides a standardized approach for evaluation and comparison of different MMM frameworks using a full suite of validation tests including holdout accuracy, in-sample accuracy, cross-validated holdout accuracy, refresh stability, perturbation, and placebo metrics.

 ## Features